 - Design the ditch to have a bottom width between 0.60 and 1.80 m to promote water infiltration and filtration.

-WHEN CAN YOU DIG A DITCH?
+WHEN CAN YOU DIG A DITCH WITH AN EXCAVATOR?

 However, it is preferable to carry out excavation work in dry weather to limit sediment transport.